Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Luxury vinyl tile has become the default flooring for buy-to-let landlords, HMO operators, Airbnb hosts and property management companies.
 Five practical reasons.

-It’s fully waterproof.
+It is fully waterproof.
 Unlike laminate (which swells when wet) or engineered wood (which can cup with prolonged moisture), LVT handles water without damage.
 Kitchens, bathrooms, utility rooms and ground-floor hallways are all fine.
-You’ll never need to replace LVT because a washing machine leaked or a tenant left a window open in a storm.
-For a room-by-room breakdown of waterproof flooring options, see our complete guide.
+You will never need to replace LVT because a washing machine leaked or a tenant left a window open in a storm.

-It’s durable under heavy foot traffic.
-The wear layer on a mid-range LVT (0.5–0.55mm) will handle years of daily use in a hallway or kitchen without visible wear.
-This durability for rental properties is essential — even entry-level LVT with a 0.3mm wear layer is perfectly adequate for bedrooms and lower-traffic rooms, while maintaining low maintenance requirements between tenancies.
-If you’re managing HMOs or student lets where traffic is relentless, step up to 0.55mm across the board.
+It is durable under heavy foot traffic.
+The wear layer on a mid-range LVT (0.5 to 0.55mm) will handle years of daily use in a hallway or kitchen without visible wear.
+This durability for rental properties is essential.
+Even entry-level LVT with a 0.3mm wear layer is perfectly adequate for bedrooms and lower-traffic rooms while maintaining low maintenance requirements between tenancies.
+If you are managing HMOs or student lets where traffic is relentless, step up to 0.55mm across the board.
 The most durable flooring for rental properties combines a thick wear layer with waterproofing and LVT excels in both.

 It installs fast.
 Click LVT (rigid-core SPC) can be laid over most existing subfloors without adhesive, often in a single day for a standard flat.
-That’s a void period measured in days, not weeks.
-Glue-down LVT takes slightly longer but creates a permanent, seamless finish that tenants can’t lift or damage at the edges.
+That is a void period measured in days not weeks.
+Glue-down LVT takes slightly longer but creates a permanent, seamless finish that tenants cannot lift or damage at the edges.

 Best LVT for Each Room in a Rental Property

 Not every room needs the same spec.
-Here’s where to spend and where to save.
+Here is where to spend and where to save.

 Hallways and Entrance Areas

 This is the highest-traffic zone in any rental.
-Go for a 0.5–0.55mm wear layer minimum.
-Nordikka Original (2.5mm, 0.55mm wear layer) is the standout choice — tough enough for boot traffic, priced sensibly enough for a rental budget and available in neutral wood-effect designs that suit any property.
+Go for a 0.5 to 0.55mm wear layer minimum.
+Nordikka Original (2.5mm, 0.55mm wear layer) is the standout choice.
+Tough enough for boot traffic, priced sensibly enough for a rental budget and available in neutral wood-effect designs that suit any property.
 Prices are on site and you can order free samples to find the right shade.

 Browse all options for hallway LVT.